deesclouds/deeweb-blog/src/pages/posts/post-4.md

 ```

 I've learned how to create Astro components, how to import and use components, and how to pass props within those components.

+Creating responsive styling for this blog is much easier when starting from a mobile first design.
+I've noticed that I enjoy doing this first because it is easiest for me to start simple design standpoint and then build upon that.